 ORNL has a large inventory of excess contaminated facilities and legacy waste from previous decades of research.
 These present risks to the site’s employees, important world-leading research, and investments in new infrastructure.

-The ORNL site occupies approximately 4,470 acres and includes facilities in two areas—Bethel Valley and Melton Valley.
+The ORNL site occupies more than 4,000 acres and includes facilities in two areas—Bethel Valley and Melton Valley.
 Bethel Valley, which includes the central campus area of ORNL, includes reactor facilities, isotope production facilities, waste treatment facilities, and research facilities.
 Melton Valley includes reactor facilities, research facilities, waste treatment facilities, and waste management areas.

-EM is ramping up work to address the large inventory of excess, contaminated facilities at ORNL, including the site’s 13 former research reactors and numerous isotope production facilities.
+Numerous projects are underway to address the large inventory of excess, contaminated facilities at ORNL.
+Those buildings include former research reactors and numerous isotope production facilities.
 Many of these 1950s and 1960s-era facilities are categorized as high-risk due to their contents and contamination levels.
 While demolition is underway on some, crews are inside others performing characterization and deactivation activities.
-These efforts are reducing risks, stabilizing facilities, and paving the way for large scale demolition that will enhance safety, enable modernization, and provide land for future research missions.
+These efforts are reducing risks, enabling modernization, and opening land to support future research missions.

 EM is also focused on processing and disposing numerous waste streams from ORNL.
-The highest priority is removing the remaining inventory of uranium-233 stored in Building 3019, which is the oldest operating nuclear facility in the world.
+The highest priority is removing the remaining inventory of uranium-233 stored, which is the oldest operating nuclear facility in the world.
 Removing this material will eliminate significant costs associated with keeping this material safe and secure.
-Currently, employees are processing the low dose portion of the inventory in gloveboxes, and operations will begin to process the high dose portion in hot cells beginning in 2021.
+EM has disposed of more than half of the inventory, and the remaining material required processing before it can be shipped out of state for disposal.
+Employees finished processing the low dose portion of the inventory in gloveboxes, and in 2022, they began processing the high dose portion in hot cells.

 EM’s ultimate goals of the cleanup program at ORNL: